build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 The next level of failure would be an entire Availability Zone failure, let's call this a failure at Level 2.
 A Level 2 failure would need a disaster recovery site to continue the operation of the database service.
 If using a Multi AZ database setup then there should be no data loss for synchronously replicated databases.
 For asynchronously replicated database there could be some lag and potential data loss.
 If there is no multi AZ RDS database then it's also possible to use backups to reinstate the database service but these could be upto 5 minutes behind the lost site.

 The next level of failure would be loss of an entire Region(s), let's call this a failure at Level 3.
 A Level 3 failure always has the potential for data loss, as database replication across regions will be asynchronous due to the distances data must travel to be replicated.
 Multi region backups will lag even further behind the live Region as well.
-We could possibly assume an RPO of minutes for cross region DR, though this is dependent as mentioned on speed, distance and database load and activity.
+We could possibly assume an RPO of minutes for cross region DR, though this is dependent as mentioned on speed, distance and database load activity.

 The last level of failure would be an entire AWS outage of all regions let's call this a Level 4 failure.
 This should be extremely rare but can be mitigated by a hybrid or multi cloud DR strategy.
 There would also be a higher likelihood of data loss due to such replication being asynchronous.
 Also for Amazon RDS this would only be supported using a RDS Custom Engines as it would require low level customisations for such DR that only the Custom offering of RDS supports.
 Though regular RDS could take manual backups and push these to a target environment as well but RPO will be very high for that.